d11wtq/php-docker/README.md

 # PHP + Apache Docker Container

+> In the same manner is LAMP, MAMP and WAMP, I should have called this DAMP.

 **WORK IN PROGRESS, DO NOT USE**

 This is a docker container for running PHP 5 applications under Apache 2.
 It is